Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Related Work

 \para{View synthesis.} Many view synthesis methods operate by interpolating between multiple views of a scene~\cite{levoy:1996:lightfield,chaurasia:2013:depth,mildenhall:2019:llff,flynn:2019:deepview,extremeview}, although recent work can generate new views from just a single input image, as in our work~\cite{chen2019mono,tulsiani:2018:lsi,niklaus:2019:kenburns,single_view_mpi,shi:2014:lightfield,chen2019monocular}.
 However, in both settings, most methods only allow for a very limited range of output viewpoints.
 Even methods that explicitly allow for view extrapolation (not just interpolation) typically restrict the camera motion to small regions around a reference view~\cite{zhou:2018:stereo,srinivasan:2019:boundaries,choi2019extreme}.

-One factor that limits camera motion is that many methods construct a static scene representation, such as a layered depth image \cite{tulsiani:2018:lsi,Shih3DP20}, multiplane image \cite{zhou:2018:stereo,single_view_mpi}, or point cloud \cite{niklaus:2019:kenburns,wiles2020synsin}, and inpaint disoccluded regions.
-Such representations can allow for fast rendering, but the range of viable new camera positions is limited by the finite bounds of the scene representation.
+One factor that limits camera motion is that many methods construct a static scene representation, such as a layered depth image \cite{tulsiani:2018:lsi,Shih3DP20}, multiplane image \cite{zhou:2018:stereo,single_view_mpi}, point cloud \cite{niklaus:2019:kenburns,wiles2020synsin}, or radiance field \cite{yu2020pixelnerf,grf2020}, and inpaint disoccluded regions.
+Such representations can allow for fast rendering, but the range of viable camera positions is limited by the finite bounds of the scene representation.
 Some methods augment this scene representation paradigm, enabling a limited increase in the range of output views.
-Niklaus \etal\ perform inpainting \textit{after} rendering (then project back into a point cloud) \cite{niklaus:2019:kenburns}, while SynSin uses a post-rendering refinement network to produce realistic images from feature point-clouds \cite{wiles2020synsin}.
+Niklaus \etal\ perform inpainting \textit{after} rendering \cite{niklaus:2019:kenburns}, while SynSin uses a post-rendering refinement network to produce realistic images from feature point-clouds \cite{wiles2020synsin}.
 We take inspiration from these methods by rendering and then refining our output.
 In contrast, however, our system does not construct a single 3D representation of a scene.
 Instead we proceed iteratively, generating each output view from the previous one, and producing a geometric scene representation in the form of a disparity map for each frame.

 Some methods use video as training data.
-Monocular depth can be learned from 3D movie left-right camera pairs \cite{lasinger:2019:depth_3d} or from video sequences analysed with structure-from-motion techniques \cite{chen:2019:youtube3d}.
+Monocular depth can be learned from 3D movie left-right camera pairs \cite{ranftl:2020:towards} or from video sequences analysed with structure-from-motion techniques \cite{chen:2019:youtube3d}.
 Video can also be directly used for view synthesis \cite{single_view_mpi,wiles2020synsin}.
 These methods use pairs of images, whereas our model is trained on sequences of several widely-spaced frames since we want to generate long-range video.